AdobeDocs/experience-manager-guides.en/help/product-guide/guides-ui-extensions/customisations/toolbar-topbar.md

 For accessing functionality exposed under the `proxy` object, you need to acces it using `this.getValue`, lets say for fetching a value.

-For AEM Guides 5.0 and 2502 release and further, you can refer to below example for toolbar customization.
+For AEM Guides 2502 release and further, you can refer to below example for toolbar customization.

 ```js title = toolbar_customization.js
 const toolbarExtend = {